antehwyl/WorkshopExample/README.md

 4. Enable Travis, CodeCov and Codacy.
 (You may need to make a commit and push after enabling travis to kick off a build.)
 5. Update the codacy badge in this readme because it uses more than username/repo (get the badge from codacy project settings).
 6. Set an environment variable in travis called GITHUB_API_KEY with a Personal Access Token to commit Sphinx html to public repos.

+Steps for how this project was set up can be found in the `Presentation.pdf` file in this repository, which was presented in December 2017 for the CAASTRO Code Workshops.